whataboutjohn9/Wordle-FirstWord/README.md

 3. **Filter Results:** Use the toggle buttons (**Winners**, **Repeats**, **Available**) to clean up the data table for easier browsing.
 4. **Load Groundhog Day** View all words that users selected as a starter word on Groundhog Day.

-Since you have uploaded the `.csv` files as well as the `.sql` exports, it’s definitely worth mentioning them!
-It gives users two ways to get your data: they can either run the SQL scripts directly or import the CSVs into their preferred spreadsheet or database tool.

-Here is a revised **File Breakdown** section that includes both the PHP logic and the data exports (SQL/CSV).

----

 ## 📂 Project Structure & File Breakdown